Gusto/gusto.github.io/_posts/2013-09-26-syncing-employees-example.markdown

 Almost 98% of employees in the ZenPayroll system have birthdays associated with them.
 Of those that do, ~81% have a unique birthday (comprised of year, month, and day.)

-Be careful when only comparing month and day, as it takes [only 57 people](http://en.wikipedia.org/wiki/Birthday_problem) to acheive a 99% probability of collision.
+Be careful when only comparing month and day, as it takes [only 57 people](http://en.wikipedia.org/wiki/Birthday_problem) to achieve a 99% probability of collision.

 ### Full Name